otherland/biblebasedliving/content/scripture-on-prayer-and-supplication.md

 ## How should we pray and make supplications?

 Prayer is not just about reciting words but having a genuine conversation with God.
 It is an opportunity to connect with Him intimately and share our hearts and thoughts.
 When it comes to supplication, we should approach it with humility, faith, and persistence.
 We are called to pray in alignment with God's will, trusting in His sovereignty and wisdom.

+[For a convenient way to mark important prayer verses, consider these Bible Tabs (https://amzn.to/4a5XSzk) to quickly find your favorite passages.]

 ### Bible Verses on Prayer and Supplication: